orlof/dcpu-admiral/README.md

     result=edit()

 To exit the editor press CTRL (press AND release) followed by x.
-If you want to discard your editing, use CTRL and c.
+If you want to discard your editing, use CTRL followed by c.

 If you later need to edit your text, it can be done by specifying string argument: